Christmas trees and other holiday decorations are a tradition for many, but neglect and misuse can lead to deadly consequences.

 National Fire Protection Association (NFPA) estimates that home fires caused an average of 2,51K deaths (seven people died in U.S. home fires per day) and 12,3K injuries per year.

-Home fires accounted for 73% of all reported structure fires, 93% of structure fire deaths, 87% of the structure fire injuries, and 68% of direct structure fire property loss.
+Home fires accounted for 93% of structure fire deaths and 87% of the structure fire injuries.

 Just 4% of home fires start in the living room, family room, or den, but these incidents cause 24% of fire deaths and 10% of fire injuries.

 More than two of five home fires start in the kitchen.
 These incidents cause two out of five fire injuries.
 Besides, 17% of all fire deaths result from kitchen fires.

 Only 7% of reported home fires start in the bedroom, but these fires cause almost 23% of fire deaths and 20% of fire injuries.

 Fires confined to chimneys or flues account for 5% of all reported home fires.
 These fires cause very few casualties.